Test Information Guide

 Sample Test Directions for Open-Response Items

-This section of the test consists of two open-response item assignments.
-You will be asked to prepare a written response of approximately 150to300 words, or 1to2 pages, for each assignment.
+This section of the test consists of one open-response item assignment.
+You will be asked to prepare a written response of approximately 150to300 words.
+You should use your time to plan, write, review, and edit your response.

-Read the assignments carefully before you begin your responses.
-Think about how you will organize your responses.
-You may use the erasable sheet(s) to make notes, write an outline, or otherwise prepare your responses.
-However, your final response to each assignment must be either:
+Read the topic and directions carefully before you begin to work.
+Think about how you will organize your response.
+You may use the erasable notebooklet to make notes, write an outline, or otherwise prepare your response.
+However, your score will be based solely on the version of your response that is typed in the on-screen response box.

-As a whole, your response to each assignment must demonstrate an understanding of the knowledge of the field.
-In your response to each assignment, you are expected to demonstrate the depth of your understanding of the subject area by applying your knowledge rather than by merely reciting factual information.
+As a whole, your response to the assignment must demonstrate an understanding of the knowledge of the field.
+In your response, you are expected to demonstrate the depth of your understanding of the subject area by applying your knowledge rather than by merely reciting factual information.

-Your response to each assignment will be evaluated based on the following criteria.
+Your response to the assignment will be evaluated based on the following criteria.

-The open-response item assignments are intended to assess subject knowledge.
-Your responses must be communicated clearly enough to permit valid judgment of the evaluation criteria by scorers.
-Your responses should be written for an audience of educators in this field.
+The open-response item assignment is intended to assess subject knowledge.
+Your response must be communicated clearly enough to permit valid judgment of the evaluation criteria by scorers.
+Your response should be written for an audience of educators in this field.
 The final version of each response should conform to the conventions of edited American English.
-Your responses should be your original work, written in your own words, and not copied or paraphrased from some other work.
+Your response should be your original work, written in your own words, and not copied or paraphrased from some other work.

-Be sure to write about the assigned topics.
-Remember to review your work and make any changes you think will improve your responses.
+Be sure to write about the assigned topic.
+You may not use any reference materials during the test.
+Remember to review your work and make any changes you think will improve your response.

 Sample Open-Response Item